 It should be emphasised that a company will only be invited to enter DPA negotiations if it has fully cooperated with the criminal investigation.
 If negotiations do go ahead, the company has to agree to a number of terms.
 These terms can include paying a fine, paying compensation, co-operating with future prosecutions of certain individuals, removing members of staff and giving undertakings to make certain changes to its working practices to prevent the wrongdoing being repeated.
 Arrangements for monitoring compliance with the conditions is set out in the terms of the DPA.
 If the company does not honour the terms of the agreement, the offer of the DPA is taken back and the SFO goes ahead with the prosecution that had been suspended.

-As of early 2019, there had been four DPAs concluded in the UK.
+As of early 2020, the seven DPAs that had been concluded in the UK were:

 In 2015, Standard Bank (now known as ICBC Standard Bank) became the first subject of a UK DPA when it was ordered to pay nearly $26M in fines and disgorgement of profits and $6M in compensation to the government of Tanzania.
 The bank also agreed to commission an external report on its anti-bribery and corruption controls and to recommend improvements to strengthen its controls.